To navigate the timeline, click and drag it with your mouse, or click on the timeline overview on the bottom.

 27 BCE - 14 CE: Reign of Augustus Caesar.
 Athens and the Agora restored.

-27 BCE: Octavian gets extraordinary powers by the Roman Senate and given the name Augustus.
+27 BCE: Octavian is given extraordinary powers and the name Augustus by the Roman Senate.

 23 BCE: Augustus takes over most of the powers of the tribuni plebis.